Battery Bank Sizing Calculator

 Converting Wh to Batteries

-Required watt-hours divided by your system voltage gives bank amp-hours.
-Higher voltages (48V) cut the current carried by the wires by 4× compared to 12V, which means thinner wiring, smaller charge controllers, and lower resistive losses.
+Divide required watt-hours by your system voltage to get bank amp-hours.
+Higher voltages (48V) carry 4x less current through the wires compared to 12V, which means thinner wiring, smaller charge controllers, and lower resistive losses.

-Then we figure out the layout: how many 12V-nominal batteries you wire in series to hit the bus voltage, and how many parallel strings you need to reach the required Ah.
-Round up — half a string isn't a thing.
+From there, the calculator works out the layout: how many 12V-nominal batteries wire in series to hit the bus voltage, and how many parallel strings reach the required Ah.
+Round up to a whole number; partial strings aren't usable.

-bank Ah = required Wh ÷ system V
+bank Ah = required Wh ÷ system V, rounded up

 batteries = ceil(bank Ah ÷ battery Ah) × (system V ÷ 12)